 (e) as releasing or allowing the release of any surety.

-[Section 57 inserted by No. 3 of 2015 s.
+[Section 57 inserted: No. 3 of 2015 s.
 13.]

 58. Interpretation Act 1984 not affected

 Except to the extent this Part expressly provides differently, the Interpretation Act 1984 applies in relation to the repeal of an enactment by the Alcohol and Drug Authority Amendment Act 2015 Part 2.